api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 2. Fetch the current block on the OEV Network.
 3. Fetch the bids placed during the bidding phase up to the given block.
 4. Discard all ineligible bids.
 5. Select the bidder with highest bid amount.
+In case there are multiple eligible bids with the same amount, the bidder with the earliest bid is selected.
 6. Prepare and submit the award for the auction winner on OEV network.

 Under rare circumstances, when Auctioneer is unable to fetch the block on the